ii-khaleel/ii-khaleel/README.md

 ---

 I am a dedicated Python:snake: backend developer mainly focused on Django and Django Rest Framework with a passion for creating technological change in the world🌎.

 Eager to expand my horizons. :wink:

-I am a Backend Developer focused on django & Django Rest Framework,  python:snake: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:

  🔭 Tinkering away on my 🤫🔒 private repos.